Nora de Leeuw

-Nora Henriette de Leeuw is the inaugural executive dean of the Faculty of Engineering and Physical Sciences at University of Leeds.
-Her research field is computational chemistry and investigates biomaterials, sustainable energy, and carbon capture and storage.
+Nora Henriette de Leeuw is Professor of Computational Materials Science at the University of Leeds.
+Her research field is computational chemistry focussed on biomaterials, sustainable energy, and carbon capture and utilisation.

 Early life and education

 De Leeuw studied chemistry at the Open University and graduated in 1994.
-She joined the University of Bath as graduate student, earning a PhD under the supervision of Stephen C. Parker in 1997.
+She joined the University of Bath as a graduate student, earning a PhD under the supervision of Stephen C. Parker in 1997.
 Her doctoral research considered polymorphs of calcium carbonate, which can be used for carbon sequestration.
 She worked as a postdoctoral researcher at the University of Bath until 2000.